Sorsa55/Sorsa55/README.md

   -Some others...
 (HTML, CSS, Tailwind...), you can find all from linkedin(Lauri Lindgren) -> Skills

-Best way to contact me is discord: sorsa5
+Best way to contact me is discord: sorsa5 or linkedin in/lauri-lindgren-7b321930b

 i also train a lot in gym, which may be related to my current project...